World Cup

 Fact checker Harry Wilson

-World Cup group-stage football at SoFi Stadium, Belgium starting their campaign as heavy favourites against an Iran side expected to defend deep and frustrate.
-The 1.42 price on a Belgium win tells most of the story-market confidence in quality, control, and a routine home victory.
-But Iran have built tournament campaigns on organisation before, and group-stage nerves can keep margins tighter than the odds suggest.
-I'm leaning towards a Belgium win with fewer goals than the casual viewer might expect.
+World Cup group-stage football at SoFi Stadium, both sides now confirmed and the market broadly unchanged.
+Belgium start their second group fixture as heavy favourites at 1.45, with Iran expected to defend deep and frustrate.
+The confirmed lineups show Belgium fielding a recognisable attacking trio of Lukaku, De Bruyne, and Trossard, while Iran have named a five-man defensive line anchored by Khalilzadeh and Kanaani.
+The odds remain stable, the broad script unchanged, and the expectation still points to a controlled Belgium win with fewer goals than the casual viewer might expect.
 Keep reading to see where the value sits in a match that should be controlled but might not be spectacular.

 I'll start with what the market is already pricing in: Belgium should win this comfortably.
-They sit first in the group standings with no matches played, Iran are third, and the 1.42 price reflects the expectation that Belgium will control territory, circulate possession, and eventually break through a compact defensive block.
-The draw is out at 4.69, and Iran's away win sits at 8.0, which tells you the market sees minimal chance of an upset or stalemate.
-I'm not here to argue with the broad direction-Belgium are the better side on paper and should have enough to get the three points.
+They sit fourth in the group with a point from their opening draw, Iran are second on the same points, and the 1.45 price reflects the expectation that Belgium will control territory, circulate possession, and eventually break through a compact defensive block.
+The draw is out at 4.85, and Iran's away win sits at 8.45, which tells you the market sees minimal chance of an upset or stalemate.
+The odds have remained broadly stable since publication, with Belgium drifting marginally from 1.42 to 1.45, the draw widening from 4.69 to 4.85, and Iran firming slightly from 8.0 to 8.45.
+None of those movements are dramatic enough to suggest a fundamental reassessment-the market still expects Belgium to win, and the pricing reflects that.

 Belgium to win comfortably in their second World Cup group fixture, with Iran likely to sit deep and frustrate rather than chase the game, keeping the margin tighter than the gulf in quality suggests.